anyuzer/draft-ra-wiki/performance/performance-baseline.md

 ## Why

-Performance is critical to the success of modern web applications.
-User engagement has been proven to be highly impacted by initial time to interaction.
-Additionally in an increasingly mobile world where users may be on slower networks, performance optimization is key to delivering customer value.
+Performance is critical to the success of modern web applications, and has been shown to impact many metrics such as:
+- User Experience
+- User Engagement
+- Conversion Rate

-With the increasing complexity of our applications though, as well as a multitude of externally impacting factors (ie. analytics, injected global elements, etc), it can be very difficult for teams to know when there are optimization opportunities or when their application has met a sufficient level of performance to be used by customers.
+As our applications become more complex, it can be difficult for teams to know when and how they need to be responsible for performance.

-To support teams in their success we require a baseline for performance that teams can measure their projects against to understand what they should be able to achieve using the Reference Architecture.
+To support teams in their success we have established a baseline for Reference Architecture applications to measure themselves against, during development and as part of production readiness.

 ## What

 To diagnose Performance in the Reference Architecture we look in 3 separate places in order to evaluate key problem areas: